clipper-python/clipper-python/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
-Python 3 or above, with a recent version of Numpy installed
+- Python 3 or above, with a recent version of Numpy installed
-Pybind11 headers installed on the system search path.
+- Pybind11 headers installed on the system search path.
 ```
-**NOTE**: as per this discussion_ on the pybind11 GitHub issues, you may need to edit `pybind11.h` to replace the line:
+**NOTE**: as per [this discussion](https://github.com/pybind/pybind11/issues/1317) on the pybind11 GitHub issues, you may need to edit `pybind11.h` to replace the line:

 ```
 record.default_holder = std::is_same<holder_type, std::unique_ptr<type>>::value;